m4rkw/monzo-utils/docs/monzo-payments.md

    who like to schedule a regular payment into a bills pot
  - Can track payments in a separate account to the account that the salary gets paid into, eg if a joint account is used to pay bills
+ - Can track payments monthly, yearly or when a payment is due at a fixed arbitrary date in the future
+ - Supports skipping payments on specific months for bills that are only charged during certain months of the year

 ## Example